-We want to grow enough of our own vegetables to feed our family.
+Hey, want to learn how to start veggie seeds?
 We’re starting seeds for our vegetable garden and want to show you how to do it.

 This is a very inexpensive and fun way to get into gardening.
-Follow our guidelines and you’ll grow a beautiful vegetable garden this year with a bountiful harvest.
+Follow our guidelines and you’ll grow a beautiful vegetable garden and have a bountiful harvest this year.

 Why Grow Your Own Vegetables?